 Credible salary surveys are valuable in any economic environment.
 They provide statistical insights into the markets in which you compete for employee skills.
 A thorough analysis of your skills market will allow you to maximize the return on investment (ROI) of your compensation programs.
 Such market intelligence can protect your startup from paying either too little or too much for skills, which is key in any industry.

 Startups can use salary surveys to help understand their strengths and potential exposures with respect to compensation—competitive salary and benefits.
-By reviewing all of their employees’ salaries against the benchmark data, startups can identify low salaries and makes plans to correct this.
+By reviewing all their employees’ salaries against the benchmark data, startups can identify low salaries and makes plans to correct this.

 Referring to compensation survey data can help you justify and communicate difficult business decisions and create a sense of fairness.
 This can help motivate your employees, as they will be able to see the diligence undertaken with compensation decisions and may be more likely to actively support your startup.